-A proposed amendment to Rule 6.11 clarifies that hearing officer decisions will be sent to parties as required by applicable law.
-As the scope of coverage of these Wage Protection Rules, including Rule 6, expands (and because this rule is incorporated by reference into still other rules7), this change acknowledges that different statutes require different forms of service, so the selected method(s) of service identified in the rule must also meet any such statutory requirements.
-Similarly, proposed new Rule 6.12 clarifies the scope of application of Rule 6 appeal procedures to the extent allowable under the Colorado APA, given the expanded coverage of these Rules to other areas (e.g., Equal Pay for Equal Work Act).
+The amendment to Rule 6.11 clarifies that hearing officer decisions will be sent to parties as required by applicable law.
+As the scope of coverage of these Wage Protection Rules, including Rule 6, expands (and because this rule is still incorporated by reference into other rules6), this change acknowledges that different statutes require different forms of service, so the selected method(s) of service identified in the rule must also meet any such statutory requirements.
+Similarly, adopted new Rule 6.12 clarifies the scope of application of Rule 6 appeal procedures to the extent allowable under the Colorado APA, given the expanded coverage of these Rules to other areas (e.g., EPEWA).